We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Ball Sprinkler Valves

 A ball sprinkler valve is a manual valve used to turn the water on and off to separate parts of an irrigation or sprinkler system.
-A ball valve is an inline sprinkler control valve with a straight handle that controls a ball within the valve that either permits water flow or blocks it.
+A ball valve is an in-line irrigation control valve with a straight handle that controls a ball within the valve that either permits water flow or blocks it.
 The handle moves only 90 degrees: when the handle is aligned in the direction of the pipe, the water is on; when the handle is turned 90 degrees perpendicular to the pipe, the water is off.

 Check Valves

-Check valves are simple inline valves that prevent water backflow.
+Check valves are simple in-line valves that prevent water backflow.
 Like anti-siphon valves, they keep contaminated water from the sprinkler system from seeping backward into the home’s water supply.
 They’re frequently used on pipes that supply water to pumps, pools, and sometimes sprinkler systems.
 Depending on local codes, however, a simple check valve may not be considered adequate to protect the drinking water in the home.
 In some communities, a designated anti-siphon valve may also be necessary.

 Globe, Angle, and Indexing Valves